salonimadhekar/Organ_Donation/README.md

 - Activate donors and review allocation candidates
 - Update patient urgency as condition changes

-### ⚙️ Admin Panel
-- Register hospitals in the network

 ### DashBoard
 - Add donors and patients